When Happened When Freud Found Hypnosis

 With this opinion, Freud rejected the idea of hypnosis and had it replaced with what he referred to as

 “free association”.
 Freud’s idea behind free association happens to be in line with Breur’s spontaneous phantasies as they both claim that emotions or feelings that are associated with an element of a dream are reserved in the unconscious mind.

 Sigmund’s desire to perfect psychoanalysis is one of the main reasons why he had a great appreciation for a wide range of verbal treatments hypnosis being one of them.
 During his early days, Freud applied the “hypnotic suggestions”.
 According to Freud, each time hypnotic suggestions are used to treat a patient or client suffering from any form of anxiety-related issues, the patient or client is introduced to a fresh idea from outside with the intention of replacing the morose ideas that cause the destructive symptoms the patient experiences.
 It works in such a way that it induces sleep, silences fear, and also the abolition of functional disturbances.
 Since it is capable of doing these, hypnotic suggestions should be applied only when there is a need for quick comprehension.

 Freud felt that instead of settling for hypnosis and hypnotic suggestions, psychoanalysis is the ideal

 technique when it comes to removing destructive behaviours in all entirety.
 He felt that for humans to

 achieve a higher level of psychoneurosis, psychoanalysis is the ideal technique to do so.
 According to

 Van Rentarghem (1915), Freud described psychoanalysis to be a technique that targets the root of a

 For a period of time after listening to lectures from Jean Charcot, Freud who was then a young medical

-graduate practiced hypnosis for a long period of time.
-While he practiced he had one major obstacle
+graduate practised hypnosis for a long period of time.
+While he practised he had one major obstacle

 which was that of making his patients fall into a trance-like state.
 To solve this problem, Freud went